 According to the instructions on the resin package, you can “blow” on the surface to get air bubbles out.
 But when I mixed, I got a LOT of bubbles, which you can see here.

 I also half-suspect that if I’d attempted to just blow on the surface, I inevitably would have gotten a stray hair stuck in the goo.
+I’ve seen others use a heat gun.
 A micro torch was not only more effective, but more fun!

-I lit the torch and ran it over the entire surface, checking the light at different angles to make sure I could see what was left.
+I lit the mini propane torch and ran it over the entire surface, checking the light at different angles to make sure I could see what was left.

 I’m partnering with Bernzomatic on several projects this year, so this seemed like a perfect opportunity to try out one of the items in the Torch Bearer’s kit that they sent.
 This little micro torch made quick work of getting every last bubble in the resin’s surface, leaving behind a smooth, glass-like finish.
 It was a lot of fun to witness and really upped the cool factor in this project.
 If you were hoping for my usual science-y tidbit, then what it’s doing is changing the viscosity of the resin; it frees the trapped air bubbles from their sticky little prisons and creates less resistance, allowing them to rise and pop.
 Fun, eh?